-The Facts of Life was a powerful show in the ’70s and ’80s.
-It was a spin-off sitcom of the show Diff’rent Strokes.
-As The Facts of Life gears up to celebrate its 40th anniversary, we are wondering what many of the cast members are up to now.
+The Facts of Lifewas a powerful comedic show in the ’70s and ’80s and it also happens to be a spin-off sitcom of the show Diff’rent Strokes.
+As The Facts of Life celebrates its 43rd anniversary, we find ourselves wondering what many of the cast members are up to now.

 Charlotte Rae (Edna Garrett)

 Edna Garrett, the Drummonds’ first no-nonsense housekeeper, was goofy and had a warm personality.
-Charlotte Rae appeared in all 24 episodes of the first season of Diff’rent Strokes before NBC gave Rae the chance to be the star of her own show Edna was always there for “her girls”.
-She was the kind of woman we all wish we could befriend in real life.
-But we were satisfied with 30 minutes every now and again.
+Charlotte Rae appeared in all 24 episodes of the first season of Diff’rent Strokes before NBC gave her the chance to be the star of her own show as the housemother at an all-girl’s boarding school.
+Edna was always there for “her girls” and she was the kind of woman we all wish we could befriend in real life.
+But we were more than satisfied with 30 minutes every now and again.

-Charlotte Rae began professional acting in 1951 and her first notable role was in 1961 with 11 episodes of Car 54, Where Are You?
-She also played Molly, the mail lady on 14 episodes of Sesame Street from 1971-1972.
+Charlotte Rae began professional acting in 1951 and her first notable role came about a decade later with 11 episodes of Car 54, Where Are You?
+She also played Molly, the mail lady, on 14 episodes of Sesame Street from 1971-1972.

 In 1978 Norman Lear once again cast one of his favorite actresses, Ms. Rae, in Diff’rent strokes, and the rest is history.
-We have a deep dive into that legendary sitcom too, so check it out next.
 Rae’s final acting credit was in 2015 in Ricki and the Flash.

 Rae joined Alcoholics Anonymous (AA) in the early 1970s and the organization became an important part of her personal life.
 Rae passed away in 2018, at the age of 92.